ashfurrow/blog/source/blog/2019-09-29-migrating-from-cloudflare.html.markdown

 I forgot that I'd also configured nginx to set [Content-Security Policy HTTP response headers](https://en.wikipedia.org/wiki/Content_Security_Policy), allow-listing asset downloads from our CDN host.
 I forgot to update the nginx settings to add the new domain, so media embeds were momentarily broken.
 I rolled back the environment variable change, update nginx's configuration, and re-deployed the change.
 Everything after that went smoothly, and I watched BunnyCDN's stats as traffic started rolling in.

 One thing that I really like about BunnyCDN is that I'm paying them.
 Weird, right?
 But it kind of sucked to be a free-tired Cloudflare customer.
 A lot of features, like realtime metrics, aren't available for free customers.
 By paying BunnyCDN, I'm getting a full-featured CDN provider.
-BunnyCDN might not provide as comprehensive a tool as Clouflare, but it has everything I need _and_ I can access all its features.
+BunnyCDN might not provide as comprehensive a tool as Cloudflare, but it has everything I need _and_ I can access all its features.

 Here's what Cloudflare's bandwidth stats looked like after about a week: